alexrobles/alexrobles/README.md

-<h1 align="center">Hi 👋, I'm Alexander Robles</h1>
+<h1 align="center">Hi 👋, this is Alexander Robles</h1>
-<h3 align="center">A passionate frontend developer from Colombia, currently I'm living in Medellin city</h3>
+<h3 align="center">I'm a passionate fullstack developer from Colombia, currently based in Medellín.</h3>

-- 🔭 I’m currently working on [Comfama, where I've finished this platform](https://www.comfama.com/servicio-de-empleo/personas/subsidio-de-desempleo/formulario-fosfec/)
+- 🔭 I’m currently working on [Comfama, where I’ve successfully completed a platform designed for the public looking for outgoing job opportunities](https://www.comfama.com/servicio-de-empleo/personas/subsidio-de-desempleo/formulario-fosfec/)

-- 🌱 I’m currently learning **Trading**
+- 🌱 Learning **Trading** in my free time.

-- 🤝 I’m looking for help with **Partners and Collages**
+- 🤝 Open to collaborating with **partners and colleagues** on exciting projects.

 <h3 align="left">Connect with me:</h3>
 <p align="left">